gangz/copy-of-junit1.0/README.md

 # copy-of-junit1.0

+JUnit 1.0 is an excellent work from Kent Beck and Eric Gamma.

-A copy of JUnit 1.0 for study purpose
+The repository is a backup of JUnit 1.0

+For the newest JUnit, please visit JUnit team homepage: https://github.com/junit-team/